LenWinkler/Rom-nom/README.md

 specific version of chrome if we tell it to?
 - [ ] Can we eliminate the need for the browser window?
 Could it run in headless mode?
 - [ ] Add list of default filters
+- [ ] Add usage instructions to README